-Vernon Police said lab results showed Beaudry had a positive urine test for benzodiazepines, opiates and trace amounts of alcohol.
+Vernon Police say lab results showed Beaudry had a positive urine test for benzodiazepines, opiates and trace amounts of alcohol.
 However, a state toxicology lab found no drugs or metabolites in her blood.

-Arrest papers state that she admitted to police she took several pills the morning of the crash.
-According to the warrant, Beaudry said she called out of work and did not expect to be driving that day, but when her boss called her, she said she felt she was OK to drive.
+Beaudry could not be reached for comment on her recent arrest, but arrest papers reveal she admitted to police she took several pills the morning of the crash.
+According to the warrant, Beaudry said she called out of work and did not expect to be driving that day.
+But when her boss called her, she said she felt she was ok to drive.

 Arrest papers show the state said it is possible Beaudry could have been impaired at the time of the accident, but there is no definitive way to prove that she was or was not.
 Police, however, said Beaudry appeared very dazed and tired when they interviewed her after the crash.
 They said she even dropped her head and closed her eyes several times as they spoke.

-Vernon Public Schools could not comment specifically on Beaudry last month, but said bus drivers go through extensive testing and screening.
+Vernon Public Schools could not comment specifically on Beaudry, but they did tell us bus drivers go through extensive testing and screening.